California Civil Code Section 1368 specifies that an owner [in a

 VIOLATIONS

-- A copy or a summary of any notice previously sent to the owner pursuant to
+- A copy or a summary of any notice previously sent to the owner that

 sets forth any alleged violation of the governing documents that remains